shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * The RozeShowCaseTitleColumnRow.html is working with margins & you can see all my artwork.
 * I have not hosted it, freely as of yet.
 * Will incorporate more borders, more description in the body & try to include some javascript functions.
-* Then wrap it up with a pretty jQuery feature.
+* Then wrap it up with a pretty jQuery feature.//yet to be done.
 * //I cannot upload an entire folder file through this Chromebook only the individual files.
 * Just added 2 buttons & 1 image-class-button for my LinkedIn, the twitter account & my Github Profile.
 * Centered the titles of the illustrations & gave the buttons borders & sizes.